lucas-kaminski/bento-code-challenge/README.md

 ### TASK-8: Review

-- [ ] Ensure all tasks are completed
+- [x] Ensure all tasks are completed

 ## Checklist

 This checklist is extracted from the challenge instructions and will track what is done and what is missing.

-- [ ] API Implementation: Correct integration with the Bento API and proper application of the margin.
+- [x] API Implementation: Correct integration with the Bento API and proper application of the margin.
-- [ ] Documentation: Clear and comprehensive Swagger documentation.
+- [x] Documentation: Clear and comprehensive Swagger documentation.
-- [ ] Error Handling: Robust error handling, including token validation and unexpected responses.
+- [x] Error Handling: Robust error handling, including token validation and unexpected responses.
-- [ ] Code Quality: Clean, maintainable code.
+- [x] Code Quality: Clean, maintainable code.
-- [ ] Functionality: Properly storing data, returning the expected response, and having two clear endpoints.
+- [x] Functionality: Properly storing data, returning the expected response, and having two clear endpoints.

-## Tech at job description

-This is the technology stack mentioned in the job description.
-It will be used as a reference to define the technology stack for this challenge.

-- TypeScript
-- Node.js
-- NestJS
-- Firebase (Firestore, functions, etc.)
-- Google Cloud Platform (GCP)
-- Cloud Run
-- BigQuery
-- Docker
-- Swagger/OpenAPI

-## Developer log
+## Final Considerations

-### 2025-05-22

-- Received the challenge by email at 21:57 (Brazil time).
-Read the PDF instructions and analyzed the requirements.
-- Created a new repository on GitHub and initialized it with a README to track progress.
-- Started the [backlog](#backlog) and [checklist](#checklist) sections to break the work into small deliverables.

-### 2025-05-23

-- Finished the TASK-0: Planning the project with all the sections at README.md, comparing against the challenge instructions and defining the technology stack.

-### 2025-05-25

-- Explained the branch strategy at [#branch-strategy](#branch-strategy) section and started the `develop` branch.
-- Finished the TASK-1 documentation with the steps to retrieve the Bearer Token and UUID.
-- Started the TASK-2, setting up the project with NestJS and TypeScript and implemented many of the requirements, leaving the rest for after the database is set up.
-- Configured the firebase and firestore to be used in the project.
-Implemented the connection to the database and the health check endpoint.
-Implemented the logging layer after calculating the fee and the delivery time.
-Implemented the `/delivery/fee` endpoint and the `/requests/last` endpoint.
-- Implemented the swagger documentation for the API, creating the OpenAPI specification for the endpoints and their request/response examples.
-- Created the Dockerfile and docker-compose.yml to run the project in a containerized environment.
-- Created the CI pipeline with GitHub Actions to run the tests and build the project.
-Added husky pre-commit hooks to run the tests before committing the code.
-- Created the CD pipeline to deploy the project to a personal VPS using Docker and Docker Compose.
-- Configured Nginx and Certbot to serve the project with HTTPS and a custom domain [https://bento.lucas-kaminski.dev](https://bento.lucas-kaminski.dev).
-- Implemented the JWT authentication layer to validate the decoded content of the Bearer Token.
-- Created a global error handler to handle expected and unexpected errors, returning the appropriate HTTP status codes and messages for TASK-4.
+It was great to work on this challenge.
+I delivered all core requirements with the same quality and development best practices I always apply.
+Some optional features, like full tests and rate limiting, were only planned due to time constraints, as they are not mandatory.
+These would add extra safety but don't impact the main objectives.

+Considering the checklist and the tasks, I believe I delivered a solid solution that meets the challenge requirements.
+The project is ready for review, and I look forward to your feedback.

+If you have any questions or need further clarifications, feel free to reach out.
+Thank you for the opportunity to participate in this challenge!